Information given for non-festival provision is a guide only so please check on the relevant websites

 Nearest airport is Bristol International Airport.
 Then take the ‘Bristol International Flyer’ bus to Temple Meads station and then the shuttle bus (see above) to site.
 If your home is not in the UK you must contact Fiona to tell her where to send your ‘official letter’ (which gives you access to site so you can collect your ticket).

 After the festival a free shuttle service will be available to recyclers.
 Please sign up at the office if you wish to travel on the minibus.
-If you have a need for travel at another time, please contact G-Bob or Kate Thomas in the Tom's field office
+If you have a need for travel at another time, please contact the Tom's Field office.

-Toms Field office to Festival Bus Station for buses to Castle Cary Train Station (see above):
+Toms Field office to Festival Bus Station for buses to Castle Cary Train Station:

-Please check the Tom's Field Office noticeboard for up to date times as they may differ slightly.
+Please check the Tom's Field Office noticeboard for up to date times as they may differ slightly or for people offering lifts.

 Please allow enough time to catch your train.
 At busy times the minibus may do several runs.
 One way from the farm to station is around half an hour but can take much longer at peak festival traffic times.

-If you cycle to the festival you have to park your bike in the site lock-up at Yellow Gate (near Gate A) which opens at 0800 Wednesday 21st June and closes 1200 Mon 26th June.
+If you cycle to the festival you have to park your bike in the site lock-up at Yellow Gate (near Pedestrian Gate A) which opens at 08:00 Wednesday 22nd June and closes 12:00 Mon 27th June.
 Bikes are not allowed on site.

 If you are being given a lift and need dropping off / collecting, please go to the main entrance of the Bath & West Showground on the A371 near Shepton Mallet.
 It is well signposted.
-There are free 24hr shuttle buses to and from the Festival Bus Station from 0900 Tues 20th June to 2200 Mon 26th June.
+There are free 24hr shuttle buses to and from the Festival Bus Station from 09:00 Tues 21st - 22:00 Mon 27th June.
+If you are using a Mendip Council accredited taxi then you can be dropped off at taxi drop off site at Bronze Gate but please note this is further away from Gate A than the Festival Bus Station.

 Please see the site map on the recycling website.
 You can also look at the Glasto website www.glastonburyfestivals.co.uk for more information about getting here and maps.